canvas-gamification/canvas-gamification-junit-tests/src/oop/object_independence/medium/q3/QuestionText.md

     - Note that this attribute should not be visible from another class

 - Constructors:
-    - A single constructor with a parameter of an array of `String` that initalzies the **ingredients** attribute
+    - A single constructor with a parameter of an array of `String` that initializes the **ingredients** attribute
     - This constructor should be visible from another class

 - Methods: